Tony Readings

 Anthony David Readings (born 27 October 1975) is a pro licence-qualified English football coach, performance specialist and former player who played for A.F.C.
 Wimbledon and North Shore United.
-He is currently the Director of Football for Eastern Suburbs AFC and coaches the men's first team in the New Zealand national league.
 From 2011 to 2017, he was the head coach of the Football Ferns, New Zealand's national women's football team.

 He was the longest serving and most successful coach of the New Zealand national women's team, guiding the team to their highest ever FIFA world ranking (16) and to the quarterfinals of the London Olympics.
 He remans the only person to coach a New Zealand team to the quarterfinals of a senior FIFA event, and has most international victories for a coach of a New Zealand senior team.
 He also works as a performance consultant, leadership mentor and executive coach.

 Club career

 After playing semi-professional football for Wembley, Readings attended trials on Wimbledon Common for the new A.F.C.
 Wimbledon club, set up by fans of the defunct Wimbledon F.C. in 2002.
 He captained the club in its first ever League match; a 2–1 win at Sandhurst Town and went on to make 26 appearances for the club in all competitions.
 In January 2003 Readings left to pursue a professional career in New Zealand.